Maths Mutt HOME

 Lex I: Corpus omne perseverare in statu suo quiescendi vel movendi uniformiter in directum, nisi quatenus a viribus impressis cogitur statum illum mutare.

-An object at rest will remain at rest unless acted on by an unbalanced force.
-An object in motion continues with constant velocity in the same direction unless acted upon by an unbalanced force.
+An object at rest remains at rest unless acted on by an unbalanced force.
+An object in motion continues with constant velocity in a straight line unless acted upon by an unbalanced force.

-In every material universe, the motion of a particle in a preferential reference frame Φ is determined by the action of forces whose total vanished for all times when and only when the velocity of the particle is constant in Φ. That is, a particle initially at rest or in uniform motion in the preferential frame Φ continues in that state unless compelled by forces to change it.
+In every material universe, the motion of a particle in an inertial frame Φ is determined by forces whose total vanishes when and only when the velocity of the particle is constant in Φ.

-Newton's first and second laws are valid only in an inertial reference frame.
-Any reference frame that is in uniform motion with respect to an inertial frame is also an inertial frame, i.e. Galilean invariance or the principle of Newtonian relativity
+Newton’s first and second laws apply only in inertial reference frames.
+Any frame moving at constant velocity relative to an inertial frame is also inertial (Galilean invariance).

 Second Law of Motion